 During the fall term, students have the opportunity to earn money in hospitality and other areas of the organization.
 Education schedules are designed to accommodate these opportunities.
 During the winter term, hospitality shifts become available in April (no shifts from January to March).
-Due to the work load of our programmes, students are advised to work no more than 12 hours per week.
+Due to the work load of our programmes, students are advised to work 8 hours per week but no more than 12 hours.
 Employment generally covers students’ grocery budget, but not rent and other expenses.

 The following are some examples of available positions for student employment: dining room serving, dish-washing, food preparation, gift shop assistant, dinner music ensemble, facilities clean-up, front desk, coat check, grounds maintenance.
 Paid positions are not guaranteed and work hours will vary from week to week depending on the work available.